Rainyan/sourcemod-nt-competitive-vetos/README.md

 # sourcemod-nt-competitive-vetos
-SourceMod plugin for NT: A WIP veto system.
+A SourceMod plugin for Neotokyo that introduces a map veto system for competitive play.

 ## Compile requirements
 ### SourceMod version